james-stevens/auto-skew-elle/api.md

 In the JSON you send, if you set the boolean property `join-basic` to `true`, then the joined data will be attached as separate table objects and you will have to match them up in your code.
 This can be useful where a lot of rows join to a few rows that contain a lot of data.
+For exmaple, if the currency joined to a table containing the exchange rate, it might be better to have this included once for each currency, instead of including it in every record.

 In this case the `tickers` table has only a small amount of data, so repeating the rows for `AAPL` each time does not represent a large overhead, but if the rows in `tickers` had been much bigger, it might have.

-So the same output would look like this with the addition of `"join-simple": true`
+So the same output would look like this with the addition of `"join-basic": true`

     {
-      "trades": {
+      "trades": [
-        "15": {
+        {
           "trade_id": 15,
           "ticker": "AAPL",
           "when_dt": "2021-01-04 14:33:00",